Office of the Provost

-Through a series of integrative and applied experiences, all APU students are given the opportunity to explore their calling and pursue their vocation with continuous support from the Center for Career and Calling.
+Through a series of integrative and applied experiences, all APU students are given the opportunity to explore their calling and pursue their vocation with continuous support from the Career Center.
 Students are also offered myriad opportunities for exposure to potential vocations as well as the development of writing, speaking, and other vital employment skills along the way.

 The Education to Vocation Path

 - Engage in positive and reciprocal relationships within APU and the community